itsjunetime/smserver/README.md

 1. Connect your device
 1. Build and install the project!

+Alternately, if you want to install as a .ipa file:

+1. Run the `make_ipa.sh` script in the root of this directory.
+1. When the finder window pops up, right-click on the 'Payload' folder and select 'Compress Payload'
+1. Rename `Payload.zip` to `SMServer.ipa` and install it as normal

 ### To build from source and install as .deb (system app):

 1. Clone this repository